sasanarakkha/pali-english-recitations/manuscript/markdown/recitations/homage/salutation.md

 </div>

-Puññaṁ mayā yaṁ mama sabbupaddavā
+Puññaṁ mayā yaṁ mama sabb'upaddavā

 <div class="english">